 Monastery churches

-Copts renovated the monastery with two new buildings constructed beside the ancient keep.
+Copts renovated the monastery, building two new buildings beside the ancient keep.
 One building houses an icon of Saint Mina Al-Agaibi.

 There are four churches in the monastery.
 The ancient Church of Martyr Mar Mina, in the name of Martyr Mar Mina, is the Cave Church, which contains the antique icon holder.
 The temple’s door is similar to the Gate of Prophecies located in the Syriac Monastery, and the church includes a group of archaeological icons.

 The Church of Saint Mina is a modest place of worship built into an ancient cave.
-No rich rugs, icons or chandeliers here; its significance is its age and location.
+There are no rich rugs, icons or chandeliers here; its significance is its age and location.
 The wooden gate of the presbytery bears Coptic inscriptions like those on the gates of the Monastery of the Syrians at Wadi Al-Natrun.
-One of the monks indicates that the Arabic and Coptic inscriptions on the gate were the names of donators.
+One of the monks indicates that the Arabic and Coptic inscriptions on the gate were the names of donors.
 He also confirmed that they had financed some restorations inside the monastery 300 years ago.

 Christians converted the monastery’s other church from a Pharaonic temple.
 Today, the Church of the Virgin Mary and Archangel Michael is the current church.
 Meanwhile, this ancient shrine is still noticeable in the Pharaonic inscriptions.
 Monks use the other one as a storeroom for incense, candles, oil and flour for the sacred bread.
 Recently, the renovation included new cells for monks and a reception hall for visitors.